-  Humankind collaborates with a handpicked number of specialist consultants around the world to help bring specific expertise and insights to the projects we work on.
+Humankind also collaborates with a handpicked number of specialist consultants around the world to help bring specific expertise and insights to the projects we work on.

 Frankie has 10 years' experience in media relations and strategic communications, working with NGOs and civil society organisations to manage their reputation and gain cut-through in the media and on social media.